reidmorrison/symmetric-encryption/README.md

 * http://github.com/reidmorrison/symmetric-encryption

+Transparently encrypt ActiveRecord, Mongoid, and MongoMapper attributes.
+Encrypt passwords in configuration files.
+Encrypt entire files at rest.

 ## Introduction

 Any project that wants to meet PCI compliance has to ensure that the data is encrypted whilst in flight and at rest.
-Amongst many other other requirements all passwords in configuration files have to be encrypted
+Amongst many other other requirements all passwords in configuration files have to be encrypted.

-This Gem helps achieve compliance by supporting encryption of data in a simple and consistent way
+Symmetric Encryption helps achieve compliance by supporting encryption of data in a simple and consistent way.

 Symmetric Encryption uses OpenSSL to encrypt and decrypt data, and can therefore expose all the encryption algorithms supported by OpenSSL.